How to Make Your Own Terrariums: Mini Landscapes for any Decor

 • Alpine balsam (Erinus alpinus)

-• Dwarf creeping fig (Ficus pumila ‘minima’)
+• Dwarf creeping fig (Ficus pumila)

-• Dwarf Western maidenhair fern (Adiantum aleuticum ‘Imbricatum’)
+• Dwarf Western maidenhair fern (Adiantum aleuticum)

 A Note on Moss

-For lush, moist arrangements like the fairy garden, woodland hike, and island getaway themes, moss makes a great ground cover between plants.
-Its texture and color variations are perfect for replicating hills and valleys.
+For lush, moist arrangements like the fairy garden, woodland hike, and island getaway themes, moss is a perfect ground cover between plants.

 Southwest Scene

-Astride a palomino on a pebbly, parched riverbed, cacti and succulents dot the landscape as you pass.
 Use this vision to fashion a Southwest scene so realistic you can feel the sun on your back as you ride.

 For a Southwest scene, use plants like:

-For even more mini garden projects to create at home, we suggest checking out Creative Terrariums: 33 Modern Mini-Gardens for Your Home, available via Amazon, by Enid G. Svymbersky.
+For even more mini garden projects to create at home, we suggest checking out the book “Creative Terrariums: 33 Modern Mini-Gardens for Your Home” by Enid G. Svymbersky.

-This book includes tips for getting started and maintaining your terrariums, as well as a collection of DIY projects with illustrated step-by-step instructions, thorough materials lists, and helpful tips.
+It also presents a collection of DIY projects with illustrated step-by-step instructions, thorough materials lists, and helpful tips.

 How to Make a Terrarium

-Now that you’ve chosen your theme and plants, decide where you’ll place your mini garden when it’s finished.
+Now that you’ve chosen your theme and appropriate plants, decide where you’ll place your mini garden when it’s finished.

 A close-up of a lush terrarium featuring clubmoss “pine trees.”